randlabs/walgo-vault/README.md

 * Tx1: Register vault address using the user account.
 It verifies that the Vault address corresponds to the TEAL generated for the user account.
 If the vault was already registered it throws an error.

 Sender: user registering Vault

 arg0: str:register

-acc0 = vault address

-TESTME
+acc0: Vault address

 ### User Deposit

 User deposits ALGOs to the Vault.
 App keeps track of the amount of algos deposited without rewards.

 * Tx1:

 Sender: Vault owner

-arg0 = str:deposit-algos
+arg0: str:deposit-algos

-acc0 = vault address
+acc0: Vault address

 * Tx2:

 To: Vault address

 Amount: deposit amount